gemini3d/mat_gemini/Readme.md

 ### GNU Octave

-These scripts generally do NOT fully work from GNU Octave since at least through Octave 5.x, Octave does not have full HDF5 support.
+GNU Octave currently can do NetCDF4, but not HDF5.
-Note that Octave's `save('-hdf5','out.h5',...)` saves the variables in a fixed layout that's not usable for Gemini.
+Octave's `save('-hdf5','out.h5',...)` saves the variables in a fixed layout that's not usable for Gemini.